Pcb Antipad: Should You Use It for Your Designs?

 PCB

-Anti-pads are void areas around a plated through-hole that stops other signals from connecting to the particular hole.
+Anti-pads are void areas around a plated through-hole that stop other signals from connecting to the particular hole.
 Some PCB manufacturers use anti-pads to avoid short circuits between neighboring vias.

 You can also use Antipads on landing pads and internal plane vias.
-But the technique causes several disagreements in modern PCB designs.
+However, the technique causes several disagreements in modern PCB designs.

 The considerable debate surrounding its use in multilayer PCBs takes the form of an always/never choice, meaning you either love or hate it.
 It’s similar to the disputes surrounding ground plane splits, orthogonal routing, and thermal reliefs.